HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingwebui/appui.md

 On the **Application Management** page, click **OAuth Consents**.
 The **OAuth Consents** dialog opens.

 All the information and features in the **OAuth Consents** dialog are the same to the information and features in the **OAuth Consents** page.
-For more information, see [OAUth Consents](oauthconsentui.md).
+For more information, see [OAuth Consents](oauthconsentui.md).

 <!--
 Select **Application Management - OAUTH** from the home page or **Applications** from the side navigation pane to access the **Application Management** page.